Three Sisters top lookout point Blue Mountains

 2. Govetts Leap Lookout (Blackheath) – Grose Valley Grandeur

 Perched on the edge of the dramatic Grose Valley, Govetts Leap offers arguably the most expansive and awe-inspiring views.
 Witness the towering sandstone cliffs, the lush eucalypt forests, and the magnificent Bridal Veil Falls plunging 180 metres into the valley below.
-It’s a fantastic spot for birdwatching and is particularly magical for sunrise.

 3. Lincoln’s Rock (Wentworth Falls) – The ‘Gram-Worthy Spot